MichaelMarshal/NLP/README.md

 1.Provisioning Ideamart Application

-	Visit Ideamart.io Login to your Mobile Number Continue onto Ideapro
+	Visit Ideamart.io Login to your ideamart account using your Mobile Number Continue onto Ideapro
 	Create an Application
-	Fill in the form and send for approval
-	For Refference check this Youtube Video : https://www.youtube.com/watch?v=zpgOrigLA70&t=457s
+	Fill in the form for SMS API and send for approval For Refference check this Youtube Video : [IdeaPro - App provisioning](https://www.youtube.com/watch?v=zpgOrigLA70&t=457s)

 2.Creating Google console Project For NLP